How to Clean Shrimp

 - Spicy Shrimp Ramen Noodles

-Serve them with our awesome homemade cocktail sauce and share your recipes on instagram and facebook.
+- Or serve them with our awesome homemade cocktail sauce

 Great tips!
 Peeling and deveining shrimp is one of my least favorite things!
 LOL